Flomax Patient Tips

-Flomax is used to treat the symptoms of BPH, also referred to as an enlarged prostate gland.
+- Flomax may be used to improve urine flow in men with benign prostatic hyperplasia (BPH), also referred to as an enlarged prostate gland.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- A runny nose, dizziness, headache, drowsiness, and sexual dysfunction (decreased semen production).
+- A runny nose, dizziness, headache, drowsiness, and sexual dysfunction (decreased semen production, abnormal ejaculation).